theniteshchauhan/theniteshchauhan/README.md

-- 👋 Hi, I’m @theniteshchauhan
+- Hey, I’m @theniteshchauhan
-- 👀 I’m interested in Code because I wanna talk to machines.
+- I’m interested in Code because I want to talk to machines.
-- 🌱 I’m currently learning Web Development including HTML, CSS, JS, Reach and Web Hosting.
+- I’m currently learning Web Development including HTML, CSS, JS, Reach and Web Hosting.
-- 💞️ I’m looking to collaborate on anything.
+- I’m looking to collaborate on anything.
 Beggars can't be choosers.
-- 📫 I am very active on Instagram and Twitter.
+- I am very active on Instagram (@theniteshchauhan) and Twitter (iamniteshchauhan).

 <!---
 theniteshchauhan/theniteshchauhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.